Lex-2008/containers/README.md

 * list of dovecot users is synced to postfix (mail to non-existing local users promptly discarded)

-* mail from addresses not listed in user's SquirrelMail address book sorted directly to trash
+* mail from addresses not listed in user's SquirrelMail address book sorted directly to trash (optionally)

 Installation